 The best bottles for breastfeeding babies

 Breastfeeding has many benefits for both baby and mom.
 But there may be times when you may want to incorporate bottle feeding into your baby’s life, whether it’s because you’re going back to work, want your partner to be able to feed the baby or even if you just need a break.
 Getting your baby to drink from a bottle can be stressful, but don’t panic.
-Here is what you need to know when transitioning to a bottle, along with which bottles are best for your breastfeeding baby.

 When should you introduce the bottle to your baby?

 There is no exact time says Wendy Wisner, an International Board Certified Lactation Consultant (IBCLC).
-Wisner stresses that you should wait to introduce the bottle until your baby’s latch is pain-free and easy-to-accomplish.
+Wisner stresses that you should wait to introduce the bottle until your baby’s latch is pain-free and easy to accomplish.

 “You want to make sure that your baby is nursing well and effectively,” she says.